Start point - Askham - car park by

 The Walk

-village hall there is a good car park (honesty box 50p for half a
+Arriving at Askham, Dad parked in the good car park (honesty box 50p for half a

-day).
-Strolled through the village, in the direction of the cul-de-sac
+Soon ready and us safely tucked in the rucksack, Shaun instructed, "just stroll through the village, in the direction of the cul-de-sac

 Shortly we passed this old water pump.

-"Please will you take a picture for the story", asked
+"Please will you take a picture for the story?", asked

 Grizzly.